bernardtse/web-scraping-challenge/README.md

 2. **Mars Weather**: Temperature and pressure data were scraped from the [Mars Temperature Data Site](https://static.bc-edx.com/data/web/mars_facts/temperature.html).

-## 6. Reference
+## 6. Resources
-The [Mars News Data Site](https://static.bc-edx.com/data/web/mars_news/index.html) is operated by edX Boot Camps LLC for educational purposes.
+- The [Mars News Data Site](https://static.bc-edx.com/data/web/mars_news/index.html) is operated by edX Boot Camps LLC for educational purposes.
 Titles, previews, and data were scraped from [NASA's Mars News](https://mars.nasa.gov/) in November 2022.
-Images are used per the [JPL Image Use Policy](https://www.jpl.nasa.gov/jpl-image-use-policy), courtesy of NASA/JPL-Caltech.
+- Images are used per the [JPL Image Use Policy](https://www.jpl.nasa.gov/jpl-image-use-policy), courtesy of NASA/JPL-Caltech.